Reading articles

 Save to favourites

-Tap the heart icon on any article to add it to your Favourites tab.
-You can come back to it later without searching.
+Tap the heart icon on any article, term, video, or audio recording to add it to your Library.
+The Library splits favourites into five buckets — Articles, Terms, Videos, Audio, and Tags — so you can come back to whichever shelf you need without searching.

 Can't find what you need?